Summer is live at Interlochen!

 - Will there be times when my child can take off their mask?

-- All students, faculty, and staff will be required to wear face masks at all times on campus except during meals or inside their cabins.
+- All students, faculty, and staff will be required to wear face masks at all times when inside any campus building, except during meals or inside their cabins.

 COVID 19 Testing/Vaccination